Podshot/MCEdit-Unified/README.md

 Devolopers don't have to tweak their code so much.
 The only modifications concern strings which need text formating or concatenation.
-See REAME.txt in albow subfolder for further information.
+See README.txt in albow subfolder for further information.

 Localisation file formats are a work in progress and should not be considered a final form.